Knee Deep in the Blues

-"Knee Deep in the Blues" is a song written by Melvin Endsley, and recorded by American country music artist Marty Robbins.
-It was released on December 17, 1956 as the lead single from his compilation album Marty's Greatest Hits.
-The song reached #3 on the Country Singles charts.
+"Knee Deep in the Blues" is a song written by Melvin Endsley and recorded by American country music artist Marty Robbins.
+It was released on December 17, 1956, as the lead single from his compilation album Marty's Greatest Hits.
+The song reached number three on the Country Singles charts.

 Guy Mitchell version

-Guy Mitchell released a cover version of the song the same year that reached No. 16 on the Billboard Hot 100.
-In the UK, it reached No. 3 on the UK Singles Chart.
+Guy Mitchell released a cover version of the song the same year that reached number 16 on the Billboard Hot 100.
+In the UK, it reached number three on the UK singles chart.